FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 ---
 layout: blog-post
-title: Building a user portal with Flask and OAuth
+title: Building a user profile portal with Flask, OAuth, and APIs
 description: Advanced registration forms let you easily build out multi-step registration forms, but how do you lets the users modify their profile data?
 author: Dan Moore
 image: blogs/breached-password-detection/how-to-enable-breached-password-detection-fusionauth.png